pmcharrison/piat/README.md

 For more details on the psychTestR interface, see http://psychtestr.com/.

+The PIAT uses video files that are currently stored on our media servers.
+As a result, it requires an internet connection to function properly.

+The PIAT currently supports English (EN) and German (DE).
+If you would like to add a new language to this list, please contact us.
+You can select one of these languages by passing a language code as an argument to `standalone_piat()`, e.g. `standalone_piat(languages = "DE")`, or alternatively by passing it as a URL parameter to the test browser, eg. http://127.0.0.1:4412/?language=DE (note that the `p_id` argument must be empty).
+Please note that the demo version of the test (`demo_piat`) currently only supports English.

 ### Results

 The main output from the PIAT is an `ability` score,